MarwanDebbiche/post-tuto-deployment/blog-post/post.md

 **Feed it to a CNN for classification, obviously 😁**

 But there's a small trick though.
 Convolutions are usually performed using 2D-shaped kernels, because these structures capture the 2D spatial information lying in the pixels.
-Text is however not suited to this type of convolutions beacuse letters follow each other sequentially, in one dimension only, to form a meaning.
-To capture this 1-dimensional denpendency, we'll use **1D convolutions**.
+Text is however not suited to this type of convolutions because letters follow each other sequentially, in one dimension only, to form a meaning.
+To capture this 1-dimensional dependency, we'll use **1D convolutions**.

 **So how does a 1-D convolution work?**